Paladins-Inn/rollenspiel-cons/README.md

-# ROLLENSPIEL-CONS - slag line
+# ROLLENSPIEL-CONS - Eating the Elephant one bite at a time

 > What man is a man who does not make the world better.
 >